Our Programs

 Peacebuilding

 Kenya has experienced different forms of conflict since independence, which include ethno-political skirmishes, resource-based disputes, conflicts related to infrastructure developments and the extractive industry, as well as violent extremism.
 Yet, it is evident that sustainable development cannot be achieved in the absence of peace, and lasting peace can only be realized through the involvement of all segments of society.
-In alignment with CEEC’s vision, this program will continue to enhance communities’ capacities to effectively participate in peace processes, thus promoting harmonious co-existence.
+In alignment with CEEC’s vision, this program seeks to enhance communities’ capacities to effectively participate in peace processes, thus promoting harmonious co-existence.
 This involves implementing initiatives that enhance respect for diversity, de-escalate ethno-political tensions, curb electoral violence, and address other forms of violence in the private and public spheres.
 A crucial component of CEEC’s approach is enhancing the participation of all members of the society in these initiatives, particularly historically marginalized groups such as women and youth.
 This is based on CEEC’s firm belief that sustainable peace and development can only be achieved through participatory, inclusive and community driven initiatives.

 Strategic Objective: To build communities capacities to address the root causes of conflict, manage diversity and promote social cohesion.